statmlben/embedding-learning/README.rst

 This is a demonstration about implements of the paper "Embedding learning" by Ben Dai, Xiaotong Shen and Junhui Wang  in TensorFlow (tensorflow_demo.py) and Keras (keras_demo.py).

+Code to reproduce the numerical experiments in the paper is included in supplementary folder.

 This project was created by `Ben Dai <http://users.stat.umn.edu/~bdai/>`_.
 If there is any problem and suggestion please contact me via <bdai@umn.edu>.

 Dependencies